 Have questions?
 We can help!

 You don’t have to be an expert to provide learning experiences that will help students practice healthy behaviors.
 Both new and experienced teachers will appreciate the teacher-friendly design, and the program supplies everything needed to teach the lessons.
 Teacher preparation is minimal, and teaching steps are clearly defined.
-The Teacher Background books at Grades K-6 and the optional Health Facts books that support Middle and High School give teachers a handy reference to refresh their knowledge and enhance classroom instruction.
+Because the program is designed to incorporate the characteristics of effective health education curricula and adheres to both the National Health Education Standards and the CDC's Health Education Curriculum Analysis Tool (HECAT) teachers can be sure they are providing the knowledge and skills their students need to become health literate, reduce their health risks and achieve key healthy behavior outcomes.

 No. HealthSmart allows school districts and/or teachers to determine the order in which units will be taught.
-However, we recommend starting with the Personal & Family Health unit in Grades K-4, and the Emotional & Mental Health unit in Middle and High School, because these lessons provide an opportunity to establish a supportive classroom atmosphere and help students become comfortable with the teacher and their classmates before moving into other health content areas.
+However, the Grade K through 5 Teacher Guides are designed to start with Emotional & Mental Health followed by Personal Health & Wellness, and we recommend starting with the Emotional & Mental Health unit in Middle and High School, because these lessons provide an opportunity to establish a supportive classroom atmosphere and help students become comfortable with the teacher and their classmates before moving into other health content areas.

 This depends on how often health classes are taught.
 The elementary grades are designed to be taught over the course of the school year for each grade, depending on how often teachers address health.
 At the middle and high school levels, most content units can be taught over a semester, and up to three content units could be taught in a year, if health is taught only once per week.
 If health is a daily class, it might be possible to cover three or four of the content units in a semester, and all of the units over the course of a year.
 Teachers can use the online Lesson Planning Tool to help design a course of study that will cover desired content in the time they have available.